These Booty-Sculpting Leggings Are Famous in London

 RELATED: What Celebrities Wear to the Gym

-If you're not familiar with the London-based brand, which has a huge cult following that includes Reese Witherspoon, just know that they've got the whole activewear game down with lightweight shorts, extra supportive sports bras, and the item that brought you here: booty-contouring leggings.
+If you're not familiar with the London-based brand, which has a huge cult following that includes Reese Witherspoon, just know that they've got the whole activewear game down with lightweight shorts, extra supportive sports bras, and the item that brought you here: booty-contouring leggings ($135; nordstrom.com).

 VIDEO: 6 Investment Pieces Every Woman Should Own